SiebeM03/TwoDark/docs/battle/battle.md

 ### **Energy and Active Skills**

 - Every attack grants **Energy**.
-- When a dino reaches 100 Energy, it unleashes its **Active Skill** on their next turn.
+- When a dinoStats reaches 100 Energy, it unleashes its **Active Skill** on their next turn.
 - Active Skills can have various effects:
     - **High damage** to single or multiple enemies.
     - **Debuffs** like stun, poison, bleed, or accuracy reduction.